VidTu/Ksyxis/README.md

 **Q**: Is this mod client-side or server-side?
 **A**: This mod works on the logical server side.
 That is, it does have an effect in singleplayer and on a dedicated (standalone) server.
 It has no effect on the client when playing in multiplayer.
-You can install it into your client or your server without any need for it to be installed on the other side.
+You can install it into your client, or your server without any need for it to be installed on the other side.

 **Q**: How to force-load chunks if the spawn chunks have been removed?